 The Company expects that a successful implementation of the cost reduction initiatives will have a positive contribution to both its operating result and Underlying EBITDA.
 If its targets are achieved, the Company expects Project Renew to lead to cost savings of approximately €200 million.
 At the same time, the level of the one-off required investments is expected to amount to approximately €150 million cumulatively over three years in capital expenditure and restructuring costs, including around €70 million in the financial year ending 31 July 2019 (of which approximately €45 million is expected to be capital expenditure), required to achieve annual run rate savings targets.
 Of the €90 million in run-rate savings targeted beginning with the financial year ending 31 July 2021, these are expected to be split relatively evenly between ARYZTA Europe (€50 million) and ARYZTA North America (€40 million) and will be phased in as projects are completed.
-The Company aims to have €40 million in run rate savings be achieved by the end of the financial year ending 31 July 2020.
+The Company aims to have €40 million in run rate savings be achieved by the end of the financial year ending 31 July 2019 (80% of which is expected in the second half of the year) and €70 million to be achieved by the end of the financial year ending 31 July 2020.
 Cash flow from operations and a portion of the net proceeds from this Offering will be used to finance the investments.

-For risks associated with the implementation of Project Renew, please see the first risk factor in "Part 1 Risk Factors - 1.1.1 Cost reduction and efficiency improvement measures in connection with Project Renew may not deliver the targeted benefits as envisaged, which may have a material adverse effect on our business, operating results, financial condition or prospects.".
+For risks associated with the implementation of Project Renew, please see the first risk factor in "Part 1 Risk Factors -1.1.1 Cost reduction and efficiency improvement measures in connection with Project Renew may not deliver the targeted benefits as envisaged, which may have a material adverse effect on our business, operating results, financial condition or prospects."